anniee/SimpleChatroomJSONAPI/README.md

   Error hash status

-  Validations for 'otheruser' when event type is 'highfive'
+  Validation for 'otheruser' when event type is 'highfive'